kp009/Udacity-Ethereum-Dapp-for-Tracking-Items-through-Supply-Chain/README.md

 ## Ethereum Dapp for Tracking Items through Supply Chain(Udacity)

 #### In this dapp, there are 4 roles: farmer, distriutor, retailer and consumer.
-Here the farmer harvests, processes, packs and sells coffee beans to distributor.
-#### The distributor buys and ships them to retailer.
+Here the farmer harvests, processes, packs and sells coffee beans to distributor.The distributor buys and ships them to retailer.
 Finally, retailer receives them and consumer purchases the coffee beans.
-#### Here roles contract in accesscontrol is used to add, remove role's access to contracts.(FarmerRole.sol, DistributorRole.sol, RetailerRole.sol, ConsumerRole.sol)
+Here roles contract in accesscontrol is used to add, remove role's access to contracts.(FarmerRole.sol, DistributorRole.sol, RetailerRole.sol, ConsumerRole.sol)

 #### Activity Diagram